daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 idnum: 7
 ---

 Detecting edges in images allows developers to write cartoon shaders to boldly outline objects.
 Typically, they would use object geometry, but we can achieve a cheap edge-detection effect using image effects.
-In this tutorial, we shall explore the Sobel-Feldman operator and take a look at bloom effects to implement the Line Drawing and Neon effects in Super Mario Odyssey.
+In this tutorial, we shall explore the Sobel-Feldman operator and look at bloom effects to implement the Line Drawing and Neon effects in Super Mario Odyssey.

 <hr/>